NavidHashemiControl/NavidHashemicontrol.github.io/_talks/EMSOFT.md

 [More information here](https://www.sigbed.org/emsoft-info/confs/emsoft2024.html)

 This is a presentation where I am discussing our latest research on stochastic reachability analysis of autonomous systems.
+We have shown a dramatic improvement in the computational-efficiency and data-efficiency of statistical reachability analysis.